 Early years settings must be an environment where children can learn and develop.
 Ofsted inspectors evaluate provisions and make judgements surrounding safeguarding, they will consider how well a nursery has created a culture of vigilance.
-The statutory safeguarding responsibilities will be evaluated alongside how confident staff use their professional judgement to keep children safe and prioritise health and safety in early years.
+The EYFS statutory safeguarding responsibilities will be evaluated alongside how confident staff use their professional judgement to keep children safe and prioritise health and safety in early years.

 A safeguarding and child protection policy is one of the mandatory EYFS policies you must have.
 Some settings add visitor procedures to this policy rather than having a separate visitor safeguarding policy.
 You should share your safeguarding policy with visitors when they arrive so they can comply with your policy.
 When they sign in, they should be asked to show identification, wear a visitor badge whilst on the nursery premises and follow any additional protocols, like using a different entrance and adhering to the photography policy you may have.

 Covid-19 restrictions are lifted, yet there are still confirmed cases of other infectious diseases such as Group A Strep; following similar isolation and tracking protocols as Covid-19, it is helpful to remember the processes that worked when operating your nursery successfully during the pandemic.